 29. Create a scribbler

-We love that this can be done on short notice since all you will need are markers, duct tape, paper rolls, and paper.
-Add to the fun by unrolling a huge sheet of white paper like this one on the floor then letting the kids go wild with their “scribblers.”
+This project can be done on short notice since all you will need are markers, duct tape, paper rolls, and paper.
+Add to the fun by unrolling a huge sheet of white paper on the floor and then letting kids go wild with their scribble art!

 31. Craft 3D yarn letters